Dear aspiring homeowner,

 - It also helps you narrow the field when house hunting.
 Once you know how much the lender is willing to offer, you can shop within that price range.
-This is the sensible approach to house hunting.
+This is a sensible approach to house hunting.

 Find a realtor that fits you

 Finding the right agent takes balancing credentials and chemistry.
 Not all real estate agents are Realtors.
 The term Realtor is a registered trademark of the National Association of Realtors (NAR).
-You want somebody trustworthy who you can rely on.
+You want a licensed and trustworthy agent who you can rely on.
 NAR members pledge to abide by the association’s code of ethics.
 A good agent will listen carefully to your priorities and won’t waste time on properties that don’t fit the bill.
 Experience is important, but sometimes less experience means a smaller client base, which translates into more attention for you.
 Real estate is a local game, and to win you need someone who plays in the areas where you’re looking to buy.
-Not only will they be up on market trends, they’ll know about local schools, commute times, and under-the-radar red flags.
+Not only will they be up on market trends, but they’ll also know about local schools, commute times, and under-the-radar red flags.

 Determine your needs and wants